black-ghost-off/ESP32-BLE-Controller/TroubleshootingGuide.md

 - ESP32, ESP32-C3 and ESP32-S3 series have been tested to work

 ## Custom Configuration Challenges:
-Symptom: Difficulties in setting up a custom configuration for the gamepad.
+Symptom: Difficulties in setting up a custom configuration for the Controller.

 Solution:
 - Refer to the library's examples and documentation to understand the correct procedures for custom configurations.